punoqun/baby-crawler/README.md

 # baby-crawler
 Yet another Yemeksepeti crawler, but with complete gui and half-crawled data.
-Made as a BIL573 project.
 ##  Installation
 **1-** Clone, or Download and extract, the repository into your selected directory.